 The Retreat is a private, adults-only, outdoor sanctuary with upscale white cabanas, white leather loungers and a hot tub.
 It’s ideal for peace and quiet, plus a premium service of food and beverages.

-At the Greenhouse spa, salon and fitness centre you can burn calories on dozens of exercise machines and at fitness classes, as well as enjoy saunas, massage rooms, thermal suites, an enormous hydro-therapy pool, steam and aromatic rooms and heated ceramic lounges.
+At the Greenhouse spa, salon and fitness centre you can burn calories on dozens of exercise machines and at fitness classes.
+Also enjoy saunas, massage rooms, thermal suites, an enormous hydro-therapy pool, steam and aromatic rooms and heated ceramic lounges.

-There are 13 different classes of staterooms ranging from solo cabins of 127 square feet to the grand 1,357-square-feet Pinnacle Suite.
+There are 13 different classes of cruise ship staterooms.
+They range from solo cabins of 127 square feet to the grand 1,357-square-feet Pinnacle Suite.

 The cruise line’s award-winning EXC shore excursions are designed to help you connect more deeply with the people and places you visit.
 You’ll receive indispensable tips from location experts who can help you choose cultural encounters to make your cruise more meaningful.